ChristianNguyendinh/ffxiv_companion/README.md

 ---- fk recipes for now
 ---- style?
 ---- tooltips?
----- use botantist, mining, fishing node locations somehow?? either a link or some icon?
+---- use botantist, mining, fishing node locations via icons with tooltips displaying more info
 - Maybe a search of where to find the items?
----- another table with foreign key of vendors to find items?? eh..
----- !! other ffxiv has locations and url is by name with underscores for spaces and no case sens !!
+---- !! other ffxiv wiki has locations and url is by name with underscores for spaces and no case sens - just a link to there?!!